lelazar/Darts/README.md

 Ps: using int32 and FText are the standards of Unreal Engine.
 In the near future I would like to learn and work with Unreal Engine 4 to make video games.

+P.Ps: Dani and Endre are my friends' names :)